|

 Another scourge was scrub typhus, which was spread by mites

 kunai grass that often marked the best sites for airfields.
-Untreated, the death
+The Allies learned

 rate

-could be as high as 40%.
-A vaccine was not available until June 1945,
+from scrub could be as high as 40%.
+A vaccine was not available

 and it was not very effective, since the primitive bacteria